VoronDesign/VoronUsers/printer_mods/hartk1213/Voron0.2_2.8_WaveshareDisplay/README.md

 To install the display follow the driver installation procedure on waveshares website [here](https://www.waveshare.com/wiki/2.8inch_DSI_LCD)

-if you find that the drivers that you need are not included in the waveshare repo, they removed older versions but i have uploaded those [here](Software/Waveshare-DSI-LCD) along with the old instructions from waveshare
+if you find that the drivers that you need are not included in the waveshare repo, they removed older versions but i have zipped and uploaded those [here](Software) along with the old instructions from waveshare

 After the drivers are installed run the following command to open up the config.txt for the raspberry pi